GemmaButcher-dev/itscool-ms3/README.md

 ✅  get immediate feedback to know if I have signed up, logged in or signed out.

-✅  be able to turn on and off all sounds throughout the app
+✅  access a user dashboard when logged in.

-✅  add new slang terms and definitions, so I can expand the slang dictionary and help others learn.
+✅  request to add new slang terms and definitions, so I can expand the slang dictionary and share knowledge.

 ✅  to edit slang terms I’ve added to correct or improve definitions, ensuring the information stays accurate and up-to-date.

-✅  delete slang terms that are no longer relevant or are duplicates, so the dictionary remains clean and useful.
+✅  request to delete slang terms that are no longer relevant or are duplicates, so the dictionary remains clean and useful.

 "**_As an student user, I would like to_** _______________"

 ✅  Learn About Common School Slang:
-    As a student, I want to browse school-related slang so I can understand the informal language and slang used by peers in the school environment.
+    As a student, I want to browse slang terminology so I can understand the informal language and slang used by peers in the school environment and elsewhere.

 ✅  Contribute School-Specific Slang:
-    As a student, I want to contribute slang that’s specific to my school or region, so I can share it with other students who may find it relevant or interesting.
+    As a student, I want to contribute slang that’s specific to my age, school type or region, so I can share it with other students who may find it relevant or interesting.

 ✅  See Slang Organized Alphabetically:
     As a student, I want to see slang words organized by their first letter, so I can easily find terms that I hear frequently.